Tarot in Literature I

 And they created this new law,

-Mantua, Siene, Farnese going around,
+Mantua, Siena, Farnese going for a walk,

-found a card, but it was an ace.
+found a card, but it was an ace. [asso]

 Satiric Ariosto